-• SNPNs designed to meet a specific set of technical and operational requirements.
+Standalone non-public networks (SNPN) designed to meet a specific set of technical and operational requirements.
 SNPN can be deployed and operated by content producers themselves or by a third party.
-Typically, these networks provide local coverage, whether on permanently (e.g., in venues where productions take place regularly) or on a temporary basis.
+Typically, these networks provide local coverage, whether on permanently (e.g. in venues where productions take place regularly) or on a temporary basis.